Olympics-Winter sports 'superpower' Norway set golden record at Beijing Games | Sports-Games

 Norway's Johannes Thingnes Boe won the men's biathlon 15km mass start to claim their 15th gold medal at the Beijing Games on Friday, a Winter Olympics record achieved due to the country's high level of professionalism across the board.

-VERY PROFESSIONAL The knowledge of how Norway achieved its victories is minutely analyzed and shared.
+VERY PROFESSIONAL The knowledge of how Norway achieve their victories is minutely analysed and shared.

 "At the top level, we are very, very professional.
 We have very professional national teams and we are working closely together with the national teams, working across the sports, so they learn from each other."
 The Norwegians also had a long-term approach when taking the altitude at the Beijing Games into account.